skip to main content

 How to File:

-We have teamed up with Sprintaxto provide you with easy-to-use tax preparation software designed for non-resident students and scholars in the U.S. Access codes were emailed to all currently enrolled international students.
-We (and all other university staff) are not qualified or allowed to provide individual tax advice.
+We have partnered with Sprintax to provide tax preparation software for nonresident students and scholars in the United States.
+Access codes have been emailed to all currently enrolled international students.

 Step by Step guide on How to File Your Non-Resident Tax Forms (F and J)